cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * Georesolution
 * Limitations

 Jupyter notebooks work particularly well for exploratory analysis but feel free to use whatever IDE/methodology works best for you.
+Some of this analysis may be useful during statistical review later, so save your code!

+If anything unusual comes up, discuss with the stakeholder (usually the original requestor of the data source, can also be @RoniRos).
+The goal is to figure out how to handle any issues before getting into the details of implementation.

 ### Fetching the data

 Download the data in whatever format suits you.
 A one-off manual download is fine.
 Don’t worry too much about productionizing the data-fetching step at this point.
 (Although any code you write can be used later.)

-Check to see whether the data is coming from an existing source, e.g. the wastewater data and NCHS data are accessed the same way, so when adding wastewater data, we could reuse the  API key and only needed to lightly modify the API calls for the new dataset.
+Also check to see whether the data is coming from an existing source, e.g. the wastewater data and NCHS data are accessed the same way, so when adding wastewater data, we could reuse the  API key and only needed to lightly modify the API calls for the new dataset.

 Reading from a local file: